 Dr. Clifford's research concerns the dynamic and kinetic behavior of nutrient metabolism as it occurs in vivo in humans.
 Nutrients of special interest include folate, vitamin E, β-carotene, lutein, and food (fruits/vegetables) components (flavonoids, isothiocyanates, catechins, sulfaraphanes, resveratrol).
 Foods rich in the above components protect against and hold promise for improved management of developmental, chronic, and degenerative diseases.

 Dr. Davis' research focuses on the interaction of dietary constituents (macronutrients and nonnutritional components) with processes/risk factors for chronic human diseases (i.e. coronary vascular disease and cancer).

 Dr. Dewey's research area is community and international nutrition, with an emphasis on maternal and child nutrition.
-Dr. Dewey was the Director of the Program in International & Community Nutrition from 2007 – 2018.
+Dr. Dewey was the Director of the Program in International & Community Nutrition (now named Institute for Global Nutrition) from 2007 – 2018.

 Dr. M.R.C.
 Greenwood's research interests are in national science policy, obesity, diabetes, and women's health.
 Her past research work has been on the role of genetics in the development of obesity and diabetes.
 She is currently interested in national and international policy in these areas and the role of government in the regulation of food and diet.

 Dr. Grivetti blends classical approaches of social and biological sciences with historical perspectives.
 The unifying theme of his research is how, why, and under what conditions human diets change, the mechanisms of change, and the nutritional implications of human behavior.